mui/mui-x/docs/data/charts/overview/overview.md

 1. **Overview** – a general description of built-in features
 2. **Demo** – a collection of custom examples

-See the **Common features** section for details on features that are shared across all Charts.
+### Supported features

-## All MUI X Charts components
+Features shared across Chart components such as axes and legends are described in standalone documents:

-{{"component": "modules/components/ChartComponentsGrid.js"}}
+{{"component": "modules/components/ChartFeaturesGrid.js"}}